 Then there’s cross-country (or Nordic) skiing – a chance to see the snowy landscapes from a different angle.
 Norway is also known for the wealth of other fun winter activities on offer – make time for dog sledding, snowmobiling and ice-rally driving.

-If you fancy something really different, head to Beitostølen, where adrenaline junkies can have a go at snow tubing, while the more sedate among you can spend the evening in a mountaintop tepee.
+If you fancy something really different, head to Beitostølen, where adrenaline junkies can have a go at snow tubing, while a more sedate evening can be enjoyed in a mountaintop tepee.

 Food and drink

 Norway isn’t known for raucous après, but that doesn’t mean it can’t be found – Trysil and Hemsedal both have some great bars, with plenty of live music and dancing on the tables.
 Things in Geilo and Beitostølen tend to be a bit quieter, with cosy bars where you can relax with a drink and mix with the locals – but be warned, a few rounds can get pretty expensive.

 As for the food – all our resorts have a range of restaurant options, but it’s well worth trying some of the local cuisine.
 Often sourced within a few miles of where you’re staying, there’s usually great game and fish on the menu, complemented by the national firewater Akevitt.